chriswhong/ai-hydra-time-offset/README.md

 # ai-hydra-time-offset

-Node.js script for shifting the light schedule for an AquaIllumination Hydra26 Aquarium Light by a specified number of minutes
+Node.js script for shifting the light schedule in an AquaIllumination Hydra26 Aquarium Light .aip file by a specified number of minutes

 ## How to Use